Dominara1/wava/README.md

 ### VSync

-VSync is enabled by default on XAVA and works ONLY if you use OpenGL.
+VSync is enabled by default on WAVA and works ONLY if you use OpenGL.

 You can change its behavior or just outright disable it.